Understanding How To Contest A New York Will

 A will is meant to distribute assets, make final wishes known and leave directions for an orderly administration of the testator’s estate.
 Ideally, a will and estate plan prevent disputes among family members and beneficiaries.
 However, even the most carefully prepared will may be contested when family members disagree about its terms, preparation or execution.

-At Albert F. Pennisi, P.C., I represent beneficiaries, heirs, executors, administrators and family members in New York will contests.
-I have considerable experience with all types of complex probate litigation, and with the drafting of wills and other estate documents.
-Whether you are challenging the will or need an attorney to defend it, I can help.
-When necessary, I will also work to return misappropriated assets to the estate.
+At Daniels Norelli Cecere & Tavel P.C., we represent beneficiaries, heirs, executors, administrators and family members in New York will contests.
+Our attorneys have considerable experience with all types of complex probate litigation, and with the drafting of wills and other estate documents.
+Whether you are challenging the will or need an attorney to defend it, we can help.
+When necessary, we will also work to return misappropriated assets to the estate.

 If you are the party contesting a will, the burden of proof is on you to demonstrate that the will should be invalidated.
 You’ll need an experienced probate attorney to help you investigate the situation and proceed with the discovery of assets and accounting of the estate.